Ryan Powdrell

-Ryan Marcus Powdrell (born December 20, 1983) is a former American football fullback.
+Ryan Marcus Powdrell (born December 20, 1983) is an American former professional football fullback.
 He was signed by the Green Bay Packers as an undrafted free agent in 2007.
 He played college football at Southern California, and was also a member of the Tampa Bay Buccaneers, Pittsburgh Steelers, and Seattle Seahawks.

-Early years
+Early life

 Prior to his HS days Ryan played on some talented Pop Warner teams as a tailback, corner, and punter.
 Having played numerous positions started but did not stop in his youth days.